Blogging Statistics 2023: Ultimate List of Blogging Statistics and Facts

 1. The Blogging Industry Will Be Changed by Artificial Intelligence

-In 2020, digital consumption will have doubled.
-Since the outbreak, the average daily time spent viewing content has increased from 3 hours and seventeen minutes to 6 hours and 59 minutes.
+The average daily time spent on digital consumption nearly doubled during the pandemic, jumping from 3 hours and 17 minutes to 6 hours and 59 minutes.

 3. Search Engines Will Be Obsessed With Quality Content